NormXU/NormXU.github.io/_posts/2023-08-08-A-Potential-Rotation-Inconsistency of-Dynamic-Scaled-RoPE.md

 Weeks ago, [u/emozilla](https://www.reddit.com/user/emozilla) proposed an improvement on NTK-Aware RoPE in this [post](https://www.reddit.com/r/LocalLLaMA/comments/14mrgpr/dynamically_scaled_rope_further_increases/?utm_source=share&utm_medium=web2x&context=3), later named DynamicNTKScalingRotaryEmbedding.

-The main idea behind Dynamic NTK involves incorporating a scaling factor relative to the present decoding sequence length to improve the base functionality， which means that if we represent the base of NTKRoPE as:
+The main idea behind Dynamic NTK is to use a scaling factor relative to the present decoding sequence length to improve the base functionality， which means that if we represent the base of NTKRoPE as:

 $$\theta_j = (\alpha^{dim/dim-2} \times 10000)^{-2j/dim}$$